Welcome to Season 2021-22

 Hamad al Jenaie’s HAMLET by William Shakespeare, as part of the 25th Cultural Season of Dar al Athar al Islamiyyah and The National Council for Culture Arts & Letters, took Kuwait by storm.
 It included schools & university session for examination purposes and Media interviews.
 Starring Yousef al Nasser as Hamlet the production, set in a mental asylum focussed on contemporary themes of mental trauma caused by loss, betrayal, being unable to speak and continual observation.

-DECEMBER 2019: OWAC & THE KUWAIT CENTRE LAMDA EXAMINATIONS AWARD CEREMONY
+ONE WORLD ACTORS CENTRE & THE KUWAIT CENTRE LAMDA EXAMINATIONS AWARD CEREMONIES

-Congratulations Hamad al Jenaie, Director, Actor and Recipient of The Dame Judi Dench Shakespeare Award !
+Congratulations to Hamad al Jenaie, Producer, Director, Actor and Recipient of The Dame Judi Dench Shakespeare Award !

 Celebrating with our outstanding actresses.
 Powerful women.
 Passionate about what they believe in.